conrad-watt/spec/interpreter/README.md

 The extracted verified code, and harness, can be found [here](https://github.com/conrad-watt/spec/tree/conrad-new-interpreter/interpreter/verified).

 This interpreter currently implements the Wasm MVP.

+Features implemented by deferring to the base interpreter axiomatically in the formal model:
+- parsing
+- floating point (`f32`, `f64`)
+- host calls

-Features supported by the base interpreter but not by the formal model:
+Features supported by the base interpreter but unsupported by the formal model:

 - nontrapping-float-to-int
 - sign-extension-ops
 - multi-value